February 1, 2023

 While this can make comparing properties difficult, Carr said that a picture ultimately emerges.
 “If you go to the market, look at three or four options, and then start running the numbers, it becomes evident very quickly—either you can or cannot afford the property,” he said.
 “Price is going to drive a lot of these decisions.”

-Because of the complexity, real estate experts say that a property search is not something to undertake alone.
+Because of the complexity involved in locating a medical office, real estate experts say that a property search is not something to undertake alone.
 Saving money by doing things yourself can be a false economy if it leads to unforeseen problems, surprise costs, and delays.
 Instead, they recommend building a team of professionals to ensure you see everything coming, comply with regulations, minimize costs, and stay on schedule.

 Your agent will be the one who provides key data, surfaces properties, and guides the transaction.
 They can also help you find other members of your team, which will likely include a lawyer to review leases and contracts; an architect to plan the buildout; and a contractor to do the construction.